D0men1c0/ISSR_Darkweb/README.md

 ## Installation

-To install the project, follow these simple steps:
+To install the project, follow these simple steps.
+Note that this project uses Python 3.12.

 1. Clone the repository:
     ```bash